Find out what Covid-19 restriction level you are in and what this means with our interactive tool - Evening Express

-The Scottish system ranges from the highest tier, level four – which would impose tough measures but stop short of a nationwide lockdown like in March – to the lowest, level zero, which is as close to normality as possible, with most businesses open.
+All council areas in Level four have been moved down to Level three in the latest round of changes to Scotland’s Covid-19 restrictions.

-The latest levels announced by the first minister on December 1 have placed 11 council areas into the highest level.
+Speaking in the Scottish Parliament, the first minister confirmed all 11 areas which had been placed into the highest level of Covid restrictions will now see them eased.

-Aberdeen and Aberdeenshire will remain in level two with the Highlands and Islands still in level one.
+Meanwhile, Aberdeen and Aberdeenshire have remained in Level two with the Highlands, Islands Moray staying in Level one.

-This new lookup table is based on the tier which has been assigned to each area of Scotland.
-You can find your area by searching for your local authority.
+Using the latest information from the Scottish Government, we’ve created this easy to use searchable table and map to help you find out what your region’s level means for you, and what the restrictions are elsewhere in Scotland.

+Simply search for your, or any local authority on either of the interactive graphics below.

 At a glance, you can see how the rest of Scotland is tiered in our map below.